-- The American Society for the Defense of Tradition, Family and Property is an American branch of an organization of the same name founded in Brazil in 1973 by Plinio Correa de Oliveira, author of Revolution and Counter-Revolution which contains the ideological foundation of the organization.
-It is a conservative, traditionalist organization made up of Catholic lay persons who hold to a highly conservative view of the Church.
-The group may accurately be described as politically and religiously reactionary.
-The founder strongly opposed the Liberation Theology Movement in Latin America as well as any classic liberal or egalitarian ideas.
-The organization believes that there is a natural elite in all societies, the basis for the belief in a natural aristocracy in a stratified society.
-This of course, is opposed to our American concept of the equality of all regardless of nationality, economic status, race or religion.
-It claims a world-wide membership of 120,000. - This organization is neither affiliated with nor officially approved by the Roman Catholic Church in any way.
-Its basic ideology is contrary to the contemporary official teaching of the Catholic Church and its overall goals and ideals run directly contrary to many of the teachings of the Second Vatican Council. - The objections in the advertisement center on the mistaken assumption that Catholic Church property has been or will be "confiscated" to pay for clergy abuse settlements.
-This is completely erroneous. - The advertisement uses the emotional term "veiled persecution of the Church" in connection with proposed legislative changes.
-This connection is too preposterous for any mature adult to accept. - The societal response to the clergy abuse revelation is not, as this organization contends, an "assault on the Church," a "cultural war" or a "test of the faith of millions." - The advertisement reflects the TFP Society's view that the clergy sexual abuse problem is the result of a "hypersexualized culture."
+- !
+This organization is not affiliated with or officially approved by the Roman Catholic Church in any way.
+It basic ideology is contrary to the contemporary official teaching of the Catholic Church and its overall goals and ideals run directly contrary to many of the teaching of the Second Vatican Council. - !
+The objections in the advertisement center on the mistaken assumption that Catholic Church property has been or will be "confiscated" to pay for clergy abuse settlements.
+This is completely erroneous. - !
+The advertisement uses the emotional term "veiled persecution of the Church" in connection with proposed legislative changes.
+This connection is too preposterous for any mature adult to accept. - !
+The societal response to the clergy abuse revelation is not, as the society contends, an "assault on the Church," a "cultural war" or a "test of the faith of millions." - !
+The advertisement reflects the Society's view that the clergy sexual abuse problem is the result of a "hypersexualized culture."
 There is no credible sociological or anthropological evidence to support this assertion.
-Furthermore, it speaks to the actual acts of sexual abuse but it does not in any way speak to the culture and policy or organized cover-up of cases nor to the institutionalized failure to report known crimes to law enforcement authorities.
+Furthermore, it speaks to the actual acts of sexual abuse but it does not in any way speak to the culture and policy or organized cover-up of cases or to the institutionalized failure to report known crimes to law enforcement authorities.